Frequently Asked Questions About MyChildren’sLA

 More than likely, your child moved into a different age group.
 To help keep our patients’ health information secure, access to your child’s health information through MyChildren’sLA varies by the patient’s age.

 If you enrolled in the patient portal when your child was 11 years old or younger, the account will be terminated when your child turns 12.
-You and your child will need re-enroll in MyChildren’sLA (with your child consenting to your access to their health information).
+You and your child will need re-enroll in MyChildren’sLA (with appropriate forms and consents for patient and parent accounts).

 If you enrolled in MyChildren’sLA when your child was between 12 to 17 years old, parental access will be terminated when your child turns 18.
 If your child would like you to have continued access to his or her health information in MyChildren’sLA, the patient will need to re-enroll and consent to you having access.